Keirua/The-Solar-System/notes-and-references.md

  - Add content for the empty chapters
  - talk about the outer bounds of the solar system
  - conclude (with a picture from Hubble: https://www.spacetelescope.org/images/heic0406a/)
+ - p.27: Missing page with stats + missing conclusion !
+Also, there should be a display of Fc and Fg on the simulation.

+    It is highly recommended to do all calculations for the Earth - Sun system by hand.
+The vital stats for Earth is provided on the next page or you could google it online.

 # Number of words